griffinryan/tamber/docs/testing/e2e.md

 ## Failure Handling
 - Worker offline: CLI should surface “Worker health check failed”.
 Verify prompt submission yields an error toast instead of hanging.
 - Job failure: force an error (e.g., stop worker mid-job).
 Status panel should mark the job as failed with an error message.

-Optional: run `uv run python ../scripts/riffusion_smoke.py` from the repository root to validate the pipeline independently of the HTTP stack.

 Record findings in an ADR or issue if regressions appear.
 Remove artifacts under `~/Music/Timbre/` after testing to keep the environment tidy.